dzhintl/bb-server-pr-conflicter/README.md

 ```http
 POST /check_dependency/by_pr/comment?target=master|any(default)
 ```
-Check and make a comment into the current Pull Request a list of PR Dependencies.
-The check is done on all open PRs targeting to the same branch (e.g. master) as the current Pull Request.
+Check and make a comment into the current Pull Request as well as to the source JIRA ticket a list of PR Dependencies.

 **Request Options**